 Since its foundation, Merton has benefited greatly from the generosity of alumni and friends who have left gifts in their wills.
 These special contributions have enabled us to support students in need, construct new buildings, preserve the Tutorial System, and much more.

-We are very grateful to our growing community of over 160 legators, who are planning to remember Merton in their wills with gifts of all sizes.
-We hope that you will join them in making a bequest.
+We are very grateful to our numerous community of legators, who are planning to remember Merton in their wills with gifts of all sizes.
+We hope that you will join them in making a bequest and notifying us of your intentions.
 A legacy costs nothing in your lifetime but has the power to make a significant impact on the College’s future.
 It could also benefit your family by reducing the overall tax burden on your estate.

 To thank our legators, we have created the Founder’s Society, a dedicated group of supporters named in honour of our founder and great benefactor, Walter de Merton.
 The Society organises exclusive lunch and speaker events for legators on a regular basis.